qagroup-automation/lecture_for_manual_testers/README.md

 The test class is `LocalHtmlFileInBrowserTest` and placed in `/src/test/java/com/qagroup/start` folder.

-One should edit the test class a little bit to provide correct paths to both webdriver and `example.html` file.
+One should edit the test class a little bit to provide correct paths to both webdriver and `example.html` files.

 Have a fun learning!